Saturday, December 30, 2023

 The happiest thing?
 July is over.

-Table for one, coffee with creamer, please.
+Table for one, please.

 I love sitting on my deck, even tho its hot.

-Fall can't be far away - no season skips its turn.
-But also:
+Fall can't be far away, but also:

 *I am going to get the last few maintenance items done on my car, and then I'm going to start the process of selling the truck.
 That will make room in the driveway as well as eliminate that expense for me.

 *2 of the 3 vehicles got updated (tags, titles, license plates) Expensive, but with a minimum of hassle.
-When Grayson graduates, I will sign the title and give it to him.
-From then on, not my expense.

 *Related: my finances are improving.
-I did order myself a new purse. (:

 Wednesday, July 12, 2023